 The property is located in the Kamloops mining district in south-central B.C., between the New Afton underground Cu-Au mine and the Highland Valley open pit Cu mine.
-It is centered on the alkalic Durand Stock which measures 2×3 km and is compositionally similar to and of the same age as (Late Triassic to Early Jurassic) the intrusion that hosts the New Afton deposit.
+It is centered on the alkalic Durand Stock which measures 2 x 3 km and is compositionally similar to and of the same age as (Late Triassic to Early Jurassic) the intrusion that hosts the New Afton deposit.
 Previous exploration within the stock identified several zones of Cu-Au mineralization that appear to be of limited size and grade but drilling by the Company in 2017 on a magnetic anomaly - the Western Magnetite Zone - encountered stronger and more continuous mineralization in the volcanic rocks along the western margin of the stock, including 247 metres of 0.51% Cu and 0.34 g/t Au in hole RN17-05.

-The Company did not perform any significant work on the Rabbit North property or Rabbit North Extension during the year ended October 31, 2020.
+The Company did not perform any work on the Rabbit North property or Rabbit North Extension during the six months ended April 30, 2021 but commenced planning for a till heavy mineral survey in Q3.